 Uvalde, Crystal City, Hondo, and Pearsall: Eagle Pass: Del Rio:

 DSS Application and Forms

 If you are coming to SWTJC for the first-time you will need to complete the admissions process.
-For steps to complete this process, please go to the admissions web page.
+For steps to complete this process, please visit the Admissions New Students page.

 Requesting classroom accommodations requires advanced notice to process a student's file and forms, so be sure to plan ahead and meet with the DSS advisor at your campus as soon as possible.

 Learn about your disability, and how it affects you in and out of the classroom.
 You will want to be able to describe your disability, your strengths, and areas of difficulty.
 Also, be prepared to describe strategies that help you.
 The accommodations process is a partnership and the DSS advisor and the student will work together to come up with a plan that works best for each individual student.